 Medicines and travelCarrying medication abroad and advice regarding falsified medication

 Image provided by NHS Photo Library

 Travellers who take regular medication should allow time to prepare for their trip well in advance of travel.
 A medical check-up is recommended to discuss fitness to travel, ensure medication is optimised and sufficient supplies are available.

 Travellers should take medication in its original pharmacy packaging, along with a copy of their prescription and letter from the prescriber.
-Medication should be carried in hand luggage, with an extra supply in hold luggage.
+Medication should be carried in hand luggage, with some extra in the hold luggage.

 Some countries may not allow the entry of certain types of medicines, and others may have regulations requiring specific permission for a medication to be brought in.
 These rules can also apply to medicines available over the counter in the UK.